willbrom/restaurant-search/README.md

 Restaurant search

-A restaurant React Native search app that uses yelp api to display restaurants and their rating.
+A restaurant search app that uses yelp api to display restaurants and their rating.

+Created with React Native